ToshioCP/Gtk4-tutorial/src/sec18.src.md

 `menu` tag corresponds to GMenu object.
 `id` attribute defines the name of the object.
-It will be refered by GtkBuilder.
+It will be referred by GtkBuilder.

 ~~~xml
 <submenu>